A look back at the disaster which befell the city of Brody in 1867, and how Europe's Jews came together to help the victims

 It was known as the “Jerusalem of Austria”.

 By 1867, Brody’s population had reached about 20,000, some 75% of whom were Jewish.
-In March of that year, the Kaiser himself granted the Jews of Brody the exceptional right to hold up to half of the seats on the municipal council as opposed to the quarter generally permitted.
+In March of that year, the Kaiser himself granted the Jews of Brody the exceptional right to hold up to half of the seats on the municipal council as opposed to the one-third generally permitted.

 On Lag B’Omer, just two months later, the “great catastrophe” described above by newspaper editor Baruch Werber, destroyed much of Austria’s Jerusalem.